 Nested in the romantic embrace of the riverbed and the old charming bridges, the Czech Republic’s capital Prague is one of the most impressive and well-preserved cities in the world and in Central Europe.
 Rich in history with remarkable architecture and rustic cobblestone streets, Prague is a city of joy for those who love history and culture.

 While on the one hand there is an ornate church of St. Nicholas, six century-old Charles Bridge, and the oldest working astronomical clock Orloj, the city also has an amazing nightlife with plenty of bars and restaurants to visit making it one of the best places to visit in Central Europe.

 Prague will put a spell on you with the aroma of tasty food and classical music reverberating through the air.

-With an exhilarating legacy of artists like Mozart, Beethoven, Strauss, and Schubert, Vienna is a city of melodious music and architectural marvels.
+With an exhilarating legacy of artists like Mozart, Beethoven, Strauss, and Schubert, Vienna is a city of melodious music and architectural marvels in Austria.
 Situated on the banks of the charming Danube river, Vienna gives away its historical past via its imperial buildings whilst acting as a bridge between West and East Europe for centuries.